-Olive oil is great to cook with and can also be added on top of dishes like salad, making it easy to incorporating into your diet.
+Olive oil is great to cook with and can also be added on top of dishes like salad, making it easy to incorporate into your diet.

 Spinach: If it was good enough for Popeye, it’s good enough for you!
 The vintage cartoon character probably has some amazing cholesterol numbers because of all the spinach he consumed.
 Its key nutrient not only goes to support vision health, but can prevent clogging of the arteries.

-Chocolate: If you’re looking to help your cholesterol, go ahead and enjoy the good stuff.
-Of course, chocolate should be enjoyed in moderation and the darker variety is better for you.
-In a 2007 study participants who consumed cocoa powder saw a 24 percent increase in HDL (good cholesterol) levels.
+Chocolate to lower cholesterol: If you’re looking to help your cholesterol, go ahead and enjoy the good stuff.
+Of course, chocolate should be enjoyed in moderation, and the darker variety is better for you.
+In a 2007 study, participants who consumed cocoa powder saw a 24 percent increase in HDL (good cholesterol) levels.

 Beans: Similar to oats, beans contain fiber, which can help with cholesterol.
 Arizona State University Polytechnic uncovered that half a cup of beans is enough to see a reduction in LDL cholesterol by at least eight percent.
 So as the song goes, “Beans…they’re good for your heart!”

 It’s also important to take note of foods that could raise cholesterol.
 Animal-based foods can contribute to our cholesterol levels because they have their own.
-Eggs, cheese, milk, beef, chicken and lamb are all examples of foods that could raise your cholesterol.
-Additionally, trans fat and saturated fat should be avoided as well.
+Eggs, cheese, milk, beef, chicken, and lamb are all examples of foods that could raise your cholesterol.
+Additionally, trans fat and saturated fat should be avoided.

 Aside from enjoying a healthy diet, we can also use exercise as a means of lowering cholesterol.
 Generally speaking, all forms of physical activity can help improve cholesterol and overall health.
-Below we have outlined a few examples, so you will have a few exercise ideas in mind.
+Below we have outlined a few examples so that you will have a few exercise ideas in mind.